dcunited001/dcunited001.github.io/_posts/2016-05-02-facets-of-greatness-part-1-intro.md

 pursue a path like this ends up fostering attachment in me that should not otherwise exist.
 If I didn't desire success and greatness out of a belief that, properly postured, I could truly benefit the world, the I wouldn't want it at all.
+And yet, ironically, now that I've learned all this, I can see it, but I'm in no position to effectively use it.

 ### Part Two: